1972 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1972-S Proof Half Dollar Value

-The 1972-S Kennedy Half Dollar was struck at the San Francisco Mint in a total of 3,260,996 pieces, using special dies on highly polished blanks designed specifically for collectors.
+The 1972-S Kennedy Half Dollar was struck at the San Francisco Mint in a total of 3,260,996 pieces, all destined for inclusion in the 1972 U.S. Mint Proof Set sold to collectors.
+These coins were never intended for circulation — they were struck using specially prepared dies on hand-polished blanks to achieve deep mirror-like fields.

 1972-S Proof Half Dollar Price/Grade Chart